SwedbankPay/developer.swedbankpay.com/_includes/moto.md

 MOTO (Mail Order / Telephone Order) is a purchase where you as a merchant enter the payer's card details in order to make a payment.
-The card details are given over telephone or in writing, and then entered into the payment interface by the sales representative.
+The card details are given over telephone or in writing, and then filled out to the payment interface by the sales representative.
+To fill out the card information, find the operation with `rel` equal to `redirect-{{ api_redirect_rel }}` and redirect to the page where the merchant employee fills out the payer’s card details.
 Common use-cases are travel or hotel bookings, where the payer calls the sales representative to make a booking.
 This feature is only supported in the `Purchase` operation.
 See the abbreviated example below on how to implement MOTO by setting the `generateMotoPayment` to `true`.

 {:.code-view-header}